mhoss147/Git-Basics/README.md

 Now the git installation will be able to authenticate with Github.com in order to pull and push changes to source code repository

+# Fork: Use it you want to make changes to repo

+Forks provide a way for any user to create their own personal copy of a GitHub repository which they can fully control without interfering with other users.

+Copy GitHub repository link > paste in address bar > click "FORK" (in upper  right corner)

 ----------------------------------------------